Firewalls are an important tool that can be configured to protect your servers and infrastructure. In the Linux ecosystem,

 iptables table, rules are further organized within separate “chains”.
 While tables are defined by the general aim of the rules they hold, the built-in chains represent the

-As you can see, the names of the built-in chains mirror the names of the
+The names of the built-in chains mirror the names of the

 netfilter hooks they are associated with: